1Marc/marcgrabanski.com/src/pages/articles/2020-06-23-personal-finance-checklist/index.md

 ## Optimize Checking & Savings

 1. **Find a checking account with no minimums and no fees**.
-I picked Charles Shchwab because it's online-only and convinient, and has all the services I could ask for without the fees.
+I picked Charles Schwab because it's online-only and convinient, and has all the services I could ask for without the fees.
 They will even reimburse ATM fees!

 2. **Find a savings account with no fees**.
 I chose the Capital One 360 Savings account.
 It only has 1% interest compared to their Money Market Savings which has 2%, but there's no fees.